Gone (2012 film): Plot

-Jillian "Jill" Conway lives in Portland, Oregon with her sister, Molly.
+Jillian "Jill" Conway lives in Portland, Oregon with her sister, Molly, in Jill's house.
 One year earlier, Jill was kidnapped by a brutal serial killer who held her captive in a deep vertical hole containing the remains of his other victims somewhere in Portland's 5,100-acre Forest Park.
-Jill used one of the bones to stab her abductor when he arrived in the hole to kill her, and escaped using his rope ladder.
-When the Portland police were unable to find the hole and discovered that Jill had been committed to a psychiatric institution after her parents' death, they believed the abduction only happened in Jill's head and sent her back to a psychiatric facility.
+Jill used one of the past victim's bones to stab her abductor when he arrived in the hole to kill her, and escaped using his rope ladder.
+When the Portland police were unable to find the hole despite an extensive search and discovered that Jill had been committed to a psychiatric institution after her parents' death, they believed the abduction only happened in Jill's head, and sent her back to a psychiatric facility.

-Jill now works as a waitress in a local diner on the graveyard shift.
-She and her friend, Sharon Ames, are generously tipped by a regular customer.
-Returning home one day after work, Jill discovers Molly is missing and not even her sister's boyfriend, Billy, knows her whereabouts.
-Knowing her sister wouldn't run off since she had an exam the next day, Jill is then convinced the serial killer who took her has now taken Molly.
-However, Police Lt.
-Ray Bozeman, Sergeant Powers, and Detective Erica Lonsdale dismiss her claims, believing that it's all in Jill's head.
-Only the department's newest Homicide detective, Peter Hood, believes Jill, giving her his card in case she needs any help about the case.
+Jill regularly goes to Forest Park with a map, searching for the hole from which she escaped.
+Meanwhile, she is taking self-defence training.

+Jill works as a waitress in a local diner (Lucky Star) on the graveyard shift.
+Before Jill leaves for work, she observes Molly diligently studying for an exam, and when Jill phones Molly from work around 11 pm, Molly says she is about to go to bed, and asks Jill to wake her when Jill returns from work about 6:30 am so that she can resume studying.
+During Jill's work shift, she and her coworker, Sharon Ames, are generously tipped by a regular customer.